-Howard Zinn: Complains about bad review in the NYT
+Howard Zinn: Complains about bad review in the NYTHistorians in the News

 Walter Kirn’s review of my book “A Young People’s History of the United States” (June 17) attributes to me the belief that “telling the truth is not Job 1 for historians.”
 The reviewer seems to hold to the l9th-century von Ranke idea that there is one truth to be told.
 Most historians, and most intelligent people, including bright 12-year-olds, understand that there is no such thing as a single “objective” truth, but that there are different truths according to the viewpoint of the historian.
 Kirn is intent on giving a sinister ring to what is common sense.

 Kirn is irritated because his “truth” is not mine.
 His truths — built around veneration of the “great men” of the past: the political leaders, the enterprising industrialists — add up to exactly the simplistic history fed to young people over the generations, which my book tries to replace.
 His kind of history produces a submissive population, always looking for saviors on high.
 I prefer that readers of history, including the young, learn that we cannot depend on established authority to keep us out of war and to create economic justice, but rather that solving these problems depends on us, the citizenry, and on the great social movements we have created.